motzel/ScoreSaberCountryLeaderboard/README.md

 - **Mixed mode**: You can also set your country and then add profiles of other players to add them to the mixed leaderboard.

+**Warning: Do not clean your browser cache or add scoresaber.com to exceptions!
+The data is only stored on your computer, so if you do this you will have to download everything again.**

 # Feature list

 ### Song country leaderboard